B1naryDrag0n/CosmicPixels/Gallery/Astrogallery.md

 > 55mm focal length | 1600 ISO | F/5.6 | 1sec exposure

-This image has close to no edit, I barely touched the contrast a little bit, cropped and called it a day.
+This image has close to no editing, I barely touched the contrast a little bit, cropped and called it a day.

 ---

 After I got my intervalometer, it took a little while but I eventually managed to get some clear skies.
-Armed with my Canon Rebel T7, a tripod and my intervalometer, I took my first lights...but unfortunately, I didn't do the focus properly, so I ended up with some nice donuts instead of stars.
-Amazing!
+Armed with my Canon Rebel T7, a tripod and my new intervalometer, I took my first lights...but unfortunately, I didn't do the focus properly, so I ended up with some nice donuts instead of stars.
+Homer Simpson would be so proud! :3

 A few days later, got a weekend with some clear nights and this time I was ready and determined to make this work!
-I captured 3 different targets throught the course of both nights, starting with the first and moving to the next when the current target would get to an area of the sky that made it quite inconvenient to take pictures.
+I captured 3 different targets through the course of both nights, starting with the first target and moving to the next when the current target would get to an area of the sky that made it quite inconvenient to take pictures.

 > The Andromeda galaxy captured on October 14 and 15 and edited on October 15